Pedro-Pereira1/sem5pi_23_24_g056_Visualization/Visualization/docs/US_1140/readme.md

 * We will use Angular, so we need an HTML and CSS template and TS component.
 * When the page is loaded, it will be searched for all the buildings of the system.
 * The Campus Manager will select a building and then click a button to search for the elevators.
-* We will a notify when there are no robots.
+* We will a notify when there are no elevators.

 ### 3.1.
 Domain Model Excerpt
 ![DomainModelExcerpt](Diagrams/DomainModelExcerpt.svg)